sanannya/NLP-Eval-for-DE/README.md

 ## Description

 NLP Eval for DE is intended to perform qualitative coding of design engineering research data with a codebook, utilizing your choice of natural language processing AI model.
 There are two primary uses of this module:
 - Qualitative Coding: you can upload input data and a codebook, then run one of the provided NLP models to get an assigned code for each data point.
-This is intended to complete the task so that human design researchers won't have to.
+This is intended to complete the task so that design researchers won't have to.
 Our paper goes in depth on the relative accuracy of these models, as well as what parameters of the dataset & codebook may affect that accuracy.
-- Evaluation: you can also test all of our supported NLP models on you own data/codebook.
-This will generate confusion matrices, cohen's kappas, and F1 scores for your analysis.
+- Evaluation: you can also test all supported NLP models on your data/codebook.
+This will generate confusion matrices, cohen's kappas, and F1 scores.

 This README will contain code and formatting instructions.